ECU TUNE: Giulia Quadrifoglio by Squadra Tuning (Mid/Massimo Tuning)

 Squadra Tuning is a renowned and respected chip tuning company in Holland specializing in the software tuning of cars from the FCA group.
-Due to this niche specialization, we are expertly aware of all technical aspects of these vehicles.
-We develop the engine management software from our technical knowledge, years of experience and are realistic about what is and what is not possible in terms of torque and power gains.
-We distinguish ourselves by knowledge, quality and no-nonsense attitude.
-Our personal attention to the customer is also highly regarded.
+Due to this niche specialization, they are expertly aware of all technical aspects of these vehicles.
+They develop the engine management software from our technical knowledge, years of experience and are realistic about what is and what is not possible in terms of torque and power gains.
+They distinguish themselves by knowledge, quality and no-nonsense attitude.
+Their personal attention to the customer is also highly regarded.

-This tune is about a more refined driving Giulia Quadrifoglio.
-Is that even possible?
-Hell yes!
+Squadra calibrates for a more refined driving Giulia Quadrifoglio.
+If that is even possible?
+Hell yes it is!

-We strip the Q of a few annoying properties not done well by AR all the while allowing the Q to get a lot faster under certain circumstances.
+We strip the QV of a few annoying properties not done well by AR all the while allowing the Q to get a lot faster under certain circumstances.

-And yet we didn't really like it ...
-WHAT?
-Now we hear everyone calling.
-Nothing?
-Well.
-Of course, nothing is exaggerated.
+And yet Squadra didn't really like it ...
+WHAT YOU SAY?
 A Giulia Q is of course AMAZING !
 It is exactly what is described above.
-It is an asphalt devourer, a circuit racer, a tire smoker, an exhilarating riding machine, almost uncontrollable like a wild horse.
-It flies away at the slightest exhortation.
-We do have more demands on a driver's car.
-Absolute speed (= power) and willingness to make speed (= torque) the Q has enough.
-The magnificent Ferrari V6 makes sure of that.
+It is an asphalt devourer, a circuit racer, a tire smoker, an exhilarating riding machine, "almost" uncontrollable like a wild horse.
+It flies away at the slightest movement of the accelerator.
+Absolute speed (= power) and willingness to make speed (= torque) the QV does have plenty of this already with the magnificent Ferrari V6.
 Nothing but praise for that engine.
 Full power up to the rev limiter!

 In short, it’s time to tame this beast.

-Although we were late in the tuning of this beast, we are here now.
+Although Squadra was late in the tuning of this beast, it is here now.
 The Q was the first Giulia to be presented to the public on June 24, 2015.

-As time passes, around the end of 2018 the opportunity is suddenly given to us to read and write the ECUs without having to open or disassemble them.
+So more time passed but around the end of 2018 the opportunity to read and write the ECUs without having to open or disassemble them.
 Only the plugs have to be removed from the ECU, this considerably shortens the programming time.
 With some experience and skill about 15 minutes.

 First, The cold start.